The #MeToo campaign goes up my arse sideways.

 Chicks are traumatised by everything now.
 They complain of PTSD because of an election outcome.
 They get their pussy-hairs in a knot if the wind doesn’t blow the right way.

-I’m done with this monolith of sooky-lalas who desperately crave victimhood and the attention it brings.
+I’m done with all these sooky-lalas who desperately crave victimhood and the attention it brings.

 Grow a juicy kick-arse vagina and stop whinging.